Board Resolution Translation Dubai — MOJ License #701

 Realistic Timeline

 Standard board resolutions (1-2 pages) complete in 2-4 hours.
 Multiple resolutions or complex meeting minutes may need 6-12 hours.
-WhatsApp us the resolution and your bank appointment date — we coordinate delivery so the translation is ready before you walk in.
+WhatsApp us the resolution and your bank appointment date.
+We coordinate delivery so the translation is ready before you walk in.

 Some UAE banks provide their own resolution templates.
 If your bank has a template, use it before translation.
 Translating a resolution that does not match the bank’s expected format can mean starting over.